History of Quebec: American Revolutionary War

-Constitutional Act (1791–1840)
+Lower Canada (1791–1840)

 The Constitutional Act of 1791 divided Quebec into Upper Canada (the part of present-day Ontario south of Lake Nipissing plus the current Ontario shoreline of Georgian Bay and Lake Superior) and Lower Canada (the southern part of present-day Quebec).
 Newly arrived English-speaking Loyalist refugees had refused to adopt the Quebec seigneurial system of land tenure, or the French civil law system, giving the British reason to separate the English-speaking settlements from the French-speaking territory as administrative jurisdictions.
 Upper Canada's first capital was Newark (present-day Niagara-on-the-Lake); in 1796, it was moved to York (now Toronto).

 The new constitution, primarily passed to answer the demands of the Loyalists, created a unique situation in Lower Canada.
 The Legislative Assembly, the only elected body in the colonial government, was continually at odds with the Legislative and Executive branches appointed by the governor.
 When, in the early 19th century, the Parti canadien rose as a nationalist, liberal and reformist party, a long political struggle started between the majority of the elected representatives of Lower Canada and the colonial government.
 The majority of the elected representatives in the assembly were members of the francophone professional class: "lawyers, notaries, doctors, innkeepers or small merchants", who comprised 77.4% of the assembly from 1792 to 1836.

 By 1809, the government of Newfoundland was no longer willing to supervise the coasts of Labrador.
 To solve this issue, and as a result of lobbying in London, the British government assigned the coasts of Labrador to the colony of Newfoundland.
 The inland border between the jurisdiction of Lower Canada and Newfoundland was not well-defined.

 In 1813, Beauport-native Charles-Michel de Salaberry became a hero by leading the Canadian troops to victory at the Battle of Chateauguay, during the War of 1812.
-In this battle, 300 Voltigeurs and 22 Amerindians successfully pushed back a force of 7000 Americans.
+In this battle, 300 Voltigeurs and 22 Amerindians successfully pushed back a force of 7,000 Americans.
 This loss caused the Americans to abandon the Saint Lawrence Campaign, their major strategic effort to conquer Canada.
-In 1831, more than 50,000 people immigrated to Quebec.
-The next year brought 52,000 individuals and with them the Asiatic cholera, and within five months 4,200 deaths resulted.